chaudhary-amit/acwebsite/content/authors/admin/_index.md

 #title: Amit Chaudhary
 ---

 I am a final year PhD candidate in Economics at the University of Warwick.
 My research focuses on finance, econometrics and statistics.
-I hold a BTech in engineering from the Indian Institute of Technology, Kanpur and a MA in economics from the Delhi school of Economics.
 Before starting my PhD, I have worked in finance at JPMorgan Chase and ICICI bank.

-I have worked on cryptocurrency asset pricing,  FX trading using crypto derivative assets, Alpha generation using novel signals in systematic trading, market microstructure related to after-hours trading in the equities market, and peer-to-peer digital markets like Airbnb.
+I have worked on implementing trading strategies in cryptocurrency markets such as the futures-spot basis and carry trade.
+I have assessed the market efficiency of decentralized finance applications and collecting market data from APIs.
+I have also investigated after-hours trading in the equities market and peer-to-peer digital markets like Airbnb.

 I am an author of R statistical package called acblm.
 This R package is based on my novel research method to estimate the unobserved non-linear latent factors using machine learning.